 Water Metering System Upgrade to Advanced Metering

-At least 90% of the needed radio communications equipment has been installed: Four (4) base stations and 11 repeaters.
+The following radio communications/fixed network equipment has been installed: Four (4) base stations and 11 repeaters.
 We are currently working on securing new locations for our metering system contractor to install up to five (5) additional repeaters in areas of the District where radio frequency transmission does not meet our performance standards (i.e. daily and hourly consumption data is not consistently being received by the base stations).
-(Note: As we are still working on installing this equipment in a few areas of the District, i-meters in these areas may not yet be connected to the i-meter communications network, or may be connected but are not consistently transmitting their stored hourly and daily consumption data).
+(Note: As we are still working on installing this equipment in a few areas of the District, i-meters in these areas may not yet be connected to the i-meter communications network, or maybe connected but are not consistently transmitting their stored hourly and daily consumption data).
 We expect to complete this work by the summer of 2022.

 Of the approximately 16,000 total meters, about 15,500 will be upgraded by replacing the existing meter's electronic component (i.e. the register) with a new i-meter register.
 This component of the project does not require water service to be shut off, thus no impacts to customers are expected.
 The remaining 500 meters are nearing the end of their anticipated life cycle and will be fully replaced with a new i-meter (i.e. meter + electronic register).
 This work will require a brief water shut-off, and District staff will notify affected customers in advance of this work.
 All existing concrete or cast-iron meter box lids will be replaced with a polymer lid or be retrofit with an antenna under the meter lid, allowing for better electronic data transmission.

 The final component of the project is the installation of the metering system's communications equipment (i.e. base stations and repeater antennas) which utilize radio frequency transmission to receive usage data from the meter's electronic register and convey it to the District.
 Communications equipment will primarily be installed on District-owned sites, or on utility poles.